Breaking the Sample Size Barrier in Model-Based Reinforcement Learning with a Generative Model: Other related works

-Finally, we remark that the construction of state-absorbing MDPs or state-action-absorbing MDPs falls under the category of ``leave-one-out'' type analysis, which is particularly effective in decoupling complicated statistical dependency in various statistical estimation problems \cite{el2015impact,agarwal2019optimality,chen2019spectral, ma2017implicit, pananjady2019value}.
+Finally, we remark that the construction of state-absorbing MDPs or state-action-absorbing MDPs falls under the category of ``leave-one-out'' type analysis, which is particularly effective in decoupling complicated statistical dependency in various statistical estimation problems \cite{el2015impact,agarwal2019optimality,chen2019spectral, chen2021spectral, Chen22931, ma2017implicit, yan2021inference, pananjady2019value}.
 The application of such an analysis framework to MDPs should be attributed to \cite{agarwal2019optimality}.
 Other applications to Markov chains include \cite{chen2019spectral,pananjady2019value}.
+More recently, several follow-up works have further generalized the leave-one-out analysis idea to accommodate broader RL settings including offline RL \citep{li2022settling}, RL with linear function approximation \citep{wang2021sample}, and Markov games \citep{cui2021minimax,yan2022model}, and so on.